freemansoft/ESP8266-MicroPython/README.md

     cp checknet.py /pyboard
     cp checksweep.py /pyboard
     ```
-1. rshell - if you are playing with the freemometer
+1. If you are playing with the freemometer hardware see freemometer/README.md.
+That could really needs to be moved somewhere else
-    cp freemometer/checkfreemometer.py /pyboard
-    cp freemometer/sh1106.py /pyboard
-    ```

 ### sample boot.py files
 There are two `boot-xxx.py` files.
-One is a copy of the default boot.py for ???? board.
-The other is a sample boot.py that enables the repl across UART0.
+* `boot-orig.py` is a copy of the default boot.py for ???? board.
+* `boot-uart-repl.py` is a sample boot.py that enables the repl across UART0.
 It has been tested on an RP2040 where UART0 was connected to an HC-05/6 Bluetooth module.
-The REPL becomes available to any virtual port created when pairing with that module.
+The REPL becomes available to any virtual port created when pairing with that Bluetooth module.

 # Running and testing the web server.
 Most people will just run the server on their device per the instructions above